Empowering Postdoctoral Women Through Mentorship: A Spotlight on the UC-Irvine Women in Research Community

 WIR fosters supportive spaces for postdoctoral women

 The core of the program centers on regular meetings across a one-year period between small cohorts of postdoctoral women and a female senior faculty.
-The theme of each mentoring session is derived from the group’s specific interests, and have covered topics such as how to recruit students and build a research group, navigating gender bias in academia, establishing professional collaborations, succeeding on the academic job market, to the ever-elusive work-life balance.
+Each mentoring session centered around a theme for discussion, covering topics such as how to recruit students and build a research group, navigating gender bias in academia, establishing professional collaborations, succeeding on the academic job market, to the ever-elusive work-life balance.
 By fostering these new spaces for mentorship, WIR helps to instill a sense of belonging in postdoctoral women at UCI, which is a crucial intangible element that is known to influence women’s decision-making regarding career choices in STEM.
 In addition to the small group mentorship, WIR also holds targeted career development events open to all postdoctoral women, such as networking socials with female faculty and trainings on how to succeed as women in STEM.

 References